-UPDATED September 25, 2024: Universal has again updated its disability accommodations protocol, now making the previously-mandatory IBCCES card optional.
+Updated July 2026: Universal has again updated its disability accommodations protocol, launching a digital version of the Attraction Assistance Pass in December 2025.
 This article has been updated to reflect the latest changes.

-Universal rolled out a new AAP pass in mid-2023 to aid individuals with a disability that may influence their ability to wait in line at the Universal theme parks.
-The protocol was again updated in late 2024.
+Universal introduced a new AAP pass in mid-2023 to help people with disabilities reduce their wait times at the theme parks.
+The protocol was updated again in late 2024, and a digital version of the AAP was launched in December 2025.

-The AAP will allow you and your family to maximize the enjoyment of your vacation and stay comfortable along the way!
-This guide will take you through Universal Orlando disability services and tell you all you need to know about Universal’s AAP Pass — how to get it and how it can help you make your vacation special.
+The AAP helps you and your family make the most of your vacation and stay comfortable along the way!
+This guide will walk you through Universal Orlando’s disability services and tell you everything you need to know about Universal’s AAP Pass — how to get it and how it can help make your vacation special.

 Prefer to Speak With Someone?
 Get Free Help From Our Favorite Universal Travel Agent!